syncfusion-content/ej2-dropdown-docs/ej2-javascript/combo-box/virtual-scroll.md

 ## Filtering with Virtualization

 The ComboBox component supports Filtering with Virtualization.
 The ComboBox includes a built-in feature that enables data filtering when the [`allowFiltering`](../api/combo-box/#allowfiltering) option is enabled.
-This means that the filtering process initiates automatically as soon as you begin typing characters into the DropDownList component.
 In the context of Virtual Scrolling, the filtering process operates in response to the typed characters.
 Specifically, the DropDownList sends a request to the server, utilizing the full data source, to achieve filtering.
 Before initiating the request, an action event is triggered.
 Upon successful retrieval of data from the server, an action complete event is triggered.
 The initial data is loaded when the popup is opened.
 Whether the filter list has a selection or not, the popup closes.

 The following sample shows the example for Filtering with Virtualization.